-Director: Professor James A. Parente, Jr. (German, Scandinavian & Dutch)
+Director: Professor James A. Parente, Jr. (German, Nordic, Slavic & Dutch)

 CGES is dedicated to educating the next generation of specialists in the interdisciplinary study of Germany and Europe by supporting the research and teaching of its affiliated faculty, graduate, and undergraduate students, and sponsoring public fora to inform the professional and business community and the general public about current German and European issues.

 Director: Professor Alejandro Baer (global studies and sociology)

 CHGS provides premiere academic programs, fostering a community of students studying genocide and mass violence while cultivating the essential connection between scholarly inquiry, education and outreach to different sectors of society.
 Our work is motivated by the hope to inspire future generations to fight hatred and strengthen democracy, thus ensuring a more peaceful and just world.

 The Human Rights Program serves as a hub of interdisciplinary research, teaching and outreach at the University of Minnesota in the field of human rights.
 The Human Rights Program has a threefold mission: